-- 15. Selling more of existing products and services to existing customers. - 16.
-Creating new products or services for existing markets. - 17.
+- 13. Selling more of existing products and services to existing customers. - 14.
+Creating new products or services for existing markets. - 15.
 Selling existing products or services to new customers.
 Foreign markets often present opportunities for organizations to expand.
-Exporting, licensing, franchising, joint ventures, and direct investment are methods that companies use to enter international markets. - 18.
-Sell products to buyers in foreign markets. - 19.
-Sell the right to use some aspect of the production process, trademark, or patent to individuals in foreign markets.
+Exporting, licensing, franchising, joint ventures, and direct investment are methods that companies use to enter international markets. - 16.
+Sell products to buyers in foreign markets.